H-E-M-A-27/Resturent-Menu-Recommendation-System/README.md

 - Text preprocessing techniques like tokenization, stop-word removal, and stemming were applied to extract meaningful information from the text.
 - Sentiment analysis may have been performed to understand the sentiment of user reviews and incorporate it into the recommendation system.

+## A/B Testing:
+A/B testing was conducted to assess the effectiveness of menu modifications.
+This involved presenting different versions of the menu to users and analyzing the impact on key metrics such as average order value and customer engagement.

 ## Results and Evaluation:
 The menu recommendation system was evaluated using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
 The performance of the system was analyzed based on the quality of recommendations generated, user satisfaction, and the ability to adapt to new user preferences over time.